 Click here to learn more about emboss and see more examples

 Debossing is another one of our processes using plate and pressure.
 Instead of applying enough pressure to push through the cardstock, only enough pressure is used to create an indented look.
 This finishing can also be combined with foil, printing, or can be left “blind” for a subtler look.
-White debossing can be applied to all but our coated cardstocks (Silk and regular suede).
+While debossing can be applied to all but our coated cardstocks (Silk and regular suede).

 Click here to learn more about deboss and see more examples

 Foil stamping uses a heated plate to apply metallic foil or pigment to the surface of the card.
 The result is a vibrant and highly saturated metallic appearance.
-Although this finishing cannot be color matched, we offer a wide variety of colors including; Regular Gold, Regular Silver, Matte Gold, Matte Silver, White, Black, Red, Copper, Rose Gold, Dark Blue, Light Blue, Green, Non-metallic green, Clear, Pearl, Hot Pink, Rose Pink, and even Rainbow.
+Although this finishing cannot be color matched, we offer a wide variety of colors including; Regular Gold, Regular Silver, Matte Gold, Matte Silver, White, Black, Red, Copper, Rose Gold, Dark Blue, Light Blue, Green, Non-metallic green, Clear, Pearl, Hot Pink, Rose Pink, Holographic and even Rainbow.
 Our foil stamping is extremely elegant and each plate is created specifically for your business card design.

 Click here to learn more about foil stamping and see more examples